DeepLearnPhysics/larcv2/README.md

 # LArCV: Liquid Argon Computer Vision
+***Note*** This repository is re-created from LArbys/LArCV repository, referred to as larbys version.
+The larbys version is still under active development for analysis purpose in MicroBooNE experiment.
+This DeepLearnPhysics/larcv is split for more generic technical R&D work in October 2017.

 Data format and image processing tools, routines, and framework for LAr TPC-derived images.
 Developing as bridge between LArSoft and Caffe/Tensorflow.